-What You Need To Know: an overview of key information about Sheffield Hallam University, our courses and fees for full-time UK and EU undergraduate applicants starting at the University in 2016/17
+An overview of key information about Sheffield Hallam University, our courses and fees for full-time UK, EU and International undergraduate applicants

-This information applies to all full-time undergraduate courses for UK and EU applicants who would start at the University in the academic year 2016/17, and it sets out what you can expect from the University throughout the duration of your course.
+This information applies to all full-time undergraduate courses for UK, EU and international applicants who start at the University from the academic year 2017/18 onwards, and it sets out what you can expect from the University throughout the duration of your course.
 This document forms part of your contract with the University.
 Whilst this information is provided in a PDF format online so that you can refer back to it, the University encourages you to print out a copy of this document to keep with the other documentation that forms part of your contract with the University.
 Your contract is set out in:

-- your University entry requirements - the terms within your offer letter and/or UCAS offer - the details of your statutory right to cancel and the form to do so - the details of your course on the University's online prospectus - the details of your tuition fee - any special requirements which apply to you, as set out in your UCAS offer and/or in letters and emails from the University - the University's Terms and Conditions (which include broader rights to withdraw from the University) - the University's Regulations, and - this document.
+- the University's Terms and Conditions (which include broader rights to withdraw from the University) - the University's Regulations - the details of your statutory right to cancel and the form to do so - your University entry requirements and the other the terms within your offer letter and/or UCAS offer, including the details of your first year tuition fee - any special requirements which apply to you, as set out in your offer letter, UCAS offer and/or other letters and emails from the University - the Contractual Statements for Full-Time Students (this document) - the Key Terms Summary (which sets out the most important contractual terms of which you should be aware) - the details of your course on the University's online prospectus